mikejsavage/lua-arc4random/README.md

 `arc4.random()` returns a random floating point number in the range [0,1). `arc4.random( n )` and `arc4.random( m, n )` return a random integer in the range [1,n] and [m,n] respectively.
-All three cases match the behavior of `math.random`.
+All three cases match the behavior of `math.random` so you can do `math.random = arc4.random` and everything will keep working.

 `arc4.buf( n )` returns a string of `n` random characters.
-It is suitable for generating private keys and IVs.
+It is suitable for generating private encryption keys and IVs.

 Some example code: